How to use Flocabulary for differentiated learning

 Video texts cover fiction and nonfiction topics ranging from science and social studies to original and existing fiction, art, technology, and music.
 Skill videos can be paired together with multiple Video Texts, so teachers can use Video Texts to differentiate learning based on student interest.
 Perhaps one student would like to learn about the author’s word choice through the lens of an informational lesson about Filipino labor organizer Larry Itliong, while another would enjoy using Emma Lazarus’ poem “The New Colossus.”
 The targeted Skill videos and diverse, engaging Video Texts in Flocabulary Mix make it ripe for differentiating to meet students’ needs and cater to their interests.

 Nearpod Originals lessons are another great way to provide students with content that best serves how they learn.
 Nearpod Originals is a type of video-based lesson in Flocabulary built on research-based pedagogy that covers topics across all subjects and grades K-12.
 Instead of using hip-hop to make learning relevant, accessible, and memorable, as our traditional Flocabulary videos do, Nearpod Originals feature relatable hosts, humor, and storytelling.
-Nearpod Originals lessons contain the same lesson activities as traditional Flocabulary lessons with a video that delivers information differently.
+Nearpod Originals lessons contain the same lesson activities as traditional Flocabulary lessons with a video and learning materials that delivers information differently.
 All Nearpod Originals lessons have a traditional Flocabulary companion lesson, making it easy to differentiate by assigning the Nearpod Originals and Flocabulary lessons to different groups of students.
 Teachers with Flocabulary Plus can assign the Flocabulary lesson to students who learn best through music and assign the Nearpod Originals lesson to those who would benefit from a hosted direct instruction video.
 Or, assign both lessons to individual students who could use extra explanation and practice with the topic.

 The differentiation process means differentiating the activities students do to make sense of what they are learning.
 With our individual assignments feature, teachers can assign different activities in the lesson sequence to different students, tailored to how they best learn.
 For example, Flocabulary’s Vocab Cards are designed based on the Frayer Model and enable students to show their understanding and build connections to vocabulary words.
 Some students may enjoy working on Vocab Cards, while others may prefer the multiple-choice Vocab Game, in which students build a hip-hop beat while answering vocabulary questions.
 Performance data from both the Vocab Cards and Vocab Game power Flocabulary Plus teachers’ Vocab Analytics dashboard, where they can track students’ word proficiency.
 Additionally, teachers can reassign activities such as the Vocab Game, Read & Respond, and Quiz for retake, giving students more opportunities to succeed with the material.